Sheharyar-Khan401/Feedhub/README.md

 ## Development Notes

 - **Firebase Integration**:

-  - All Firebase operations (CRUD) are handled in the `firebaseModel.ts` file for better separation of concerns.
+  - All Firebase operations (CRUD) are handled in the `firebase.ts` file
+  - Authentication is implemented using Firebase Auth
+  - Firestore rules are configured in `firestore.rules`

 - **Environment Variables**:

-  - Ensure to configure Firebase credentials in the `.env.local` file for local development.
+  - Ensure to configure Firebase credentials in the `.env` file for local development
+  - Add SendGrid API key for email functionality

 - **Styling**:
-  - Material UI is used for consistent and responsive UI.
+  - Material UI is used for consistent and responsive UI
-  - Additional custom styles are defined in the `theme` folder.
+  - Custom theme configuration in the `theme` directory
+  - DM Sans and Barlow fonts are used for typography

 ## Future Improvements

-- Add user authentication using Firebase Authentication.
-- Implement role-based access control.
+- Implement role-based access control
+- Add more analytics features
+- Enhance email notification system
-- Add unit and integration tests.
+- Add feedback categories and tags
-- Enhance analytics and reporting for feedback data.
+- Implement feedback search functionality

 ## License